Z3Prover/PerformanceTest/README.md

 The .NET application `/src/NightlyRunner` allows to submit performance tests for the latest nightly build of Z3.
 It does the following:

-1. Finds most recent x86 binary package at [https://github.com/Z3Prover/bin/tree/master/nightly](https://github.com/Z3Prover/bin/tree/master/nightly).
+1. Finds most recent x86 binary package at [https://github.com/Z3Prover/z3/releases/tag/Nightly](https://github.com/Z3Prover/z3/releases/tag/Nightly).
-If there are multiple files found, takes commit sha from the file names and looks to the commit history of the Z3 repository to determine which is most recent.
 2. Finds the last nightly performance experiment.
 3. If the most recent build differs from the last experiment executable, does the following: